Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 Once you have recorded something, you can run your tests again with `TEST_MODE` set to `playback`.
 You'll notice how they pass much faster.
-This time, they will not reach out to the remote address, but instead they will respond every request accoding to their matching copy stored in the recordings.
+This time, they will not reach out to the remote address, but instead they will respond every request according to their matching copy stored in the recordings.

 ### Update existing recordings